keolo/keolo-com/content/tutorials/how-to-build-an-ehr/devsecops.md

 ## 🚧 Draft / Work in Progress

 - This page is currently a draft and a work in progress.
-Please check back soon for updates (or reach out to me on LinkedIn)!
+Please check back soon for updates (or connect with me on LinkedIn)!